Inuit astronomy

 Inuit astronomy is centered around the Qilak, the Inuit name for the celestial sphere and the home for souls of departed people.
-Inuit beliefs about astronomy are the shaped by the harsh climate in the Arctic and the resulting difficulties of surviving and hunting in the region.
+Inuit beliefs about astronomy are shaped by the harsh climate in the Arctic and the resulting difficulties of surviving and hunting in the region.
 The stars were an important tool to track time, seasons, and location, particularly during winter.

-The Inuit are a group of circumpolar peoples who inhabit the Arctic and subarctic regions of North America (Canada, Greenland and Alaska), and parts of northern Siberia.
+The Inuit are a group of circumpolar peoples who inhabit the Arctic and subarctic regions of Canada and Alaska (North America), Greenland/KalaallitNunaat (Denmark) and parts of northern Siberia (Russia).
 There are many similarities between the traditions and beliefs among the indigenous peoples in Arctic regions.
 For example, the Inuit, Chukchi and Evenks all have a worldview based on their religious beliefs and have related traditions about astronomy.
 While differing traditions exist among groups, they overlap in the way the stars, weather, and folk tales assist in hunting, navigation and teaching their young about the world.

 Their astronomy and relationship to the sky is heavily influenced by their spiritual and pragmatic needs, as well as the high northerly latitudes where they reside.
 For those living above the Arctic Circle, the latitude affects the view of the night sky, especially the fact that during winter polar night may occur for multiple months and the midnight sun during summer.

 Impact of high north latitude

 Polar night and midnight sun

 The latitudes within the Arctic Circle significantly influence both the behavior of the sun and the ability to see stars.
 Starting at approximately the end of November to mid-January, at around the 69th parallel north, the Inuit never see the sun.
 During this time, though dark, the sky is often obscured by weather conditions like blowing snow or cloud cover.
 Then, for 10 weeks beginning in mid-May, the sun never sets.
-This also means that in the spring, summer, and early fall, the skies are too bright to visible see stars.
-These phenomenons and limitations have had a significant influence on Inuit relationships to the sun and stars.
+This also means that in the spring, summer, and early fall, the skies are too bright to visibly see stars.
+These phenomenons and limitations have had a significant influence on Inuit relationships to the Sun and stars.